jbial/ml-tutorials/word_embeddings/README.md

 4. TensorFlow's [Embedding Projector](https://projector.tensorflow.org/) for visualising learned embeddings

 ### Warning
++ Make sure the `wget` command is installed on your machine.
+If you are on Mac and have Homebrew, you can run `brew install wget`
 + This notebook lacks detailed markdown/LaTeX explainations, but will be updated accordingly.
 For now, please refer to the links provided in the notebook for more details.